FichteFoll/hexchat-addons/README.md

   where the title should be announced (i.e. `/say`)
 - `\ytt mute` manages a list of channels where YouTube urls should be ignored

+## How to obtain a Google API key

+Prerequisites: A Google account

+1. Create a project at https://console.developers.google.com/project
+2. Browse "APIs & auth -> APIs" in the sidebar
+3. Select "YouTube Data API"
+4. Click "Enable API"
+5. Browse "APIs & auth -> Credentials" in the sidebar
+6. Click "Create new Key"
+7. Select "Server Key" and leave the IP range input blank (or insert some IP range if you feel like it)